Updated 11 April 2026

 Tax Credits and Rebates

-The federal 25C credit can reduce your net cost significantly.
+The federal 25C credit ended for systems placed in service after 31 December 2025.
+State and utility rebates still cut your net cost.
 See all ways to save

 IncentiveAmountRequirements